 README to read about the details of how the policy works and what actions are supported.
 To put a policy in place, press the

 Apply button to configure the policy for your environment.
 Each policy may contain different configuration items based on what the policy does, but all policies have some common configuration parameters.
+Policies can be run in test mode first to ensure no changes are made to the environment, and then later edited to remove test mode and provide automated resolution actions.

 Managing applied policies